Shreyasramakrishna90/starter-academic/content/publication/p10/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 10th ACM/IEEE International Conference on Cyber-Physical Systems*
+publication: In *Proceedings of the 16th Symposium on Software Engineering for Adaptive and Self-Managing Systems 2021*
-#publication_short: In *ICCPS'19*
+#publication_short: In *SEAMS'21*

 #abstract: